Welcome to our Classes of 2027 and 2028! Take the next steps now by submitting your deposit and joining in on exclusive events for admitted students.

 Sean Di Ianni is COO of Meow Wolf, the world-renowned interactive arts space in Santa Fe.
 There, he oversees organizational structure, systems, and logistics.
 Recently, Meow Wolf announced its expansion into Denver, Las Vegas, and DC.
 Meow Wolf was named Time Out’s Top 50 Things to Do in the World Right Now, coming in at #4.

 Omar Manejwala, MD (A93) is an international expert and speaker in the fields of addiction and mental health.
-He is the author of Craving: Why We Can’t Seem to Get Enough and currently serves as the senior vice president and chief medical officer of Catasys.
+He is the author of Craving: Why We Can’t Seem to Get Enough and currently serves as the chief medical officer of DarioHealth.
 He is a recipient of the 2018 Award of Merit from the St. John’s College Alumni Association.

 Pressure Analysis Company designs and manufactures wireless impact sensors that detect and track direct impacts with accuracy.
 Their SmackCAP Athlytics™ is a skullcap for athletes in contact sports that tracks every hit, every time.
 One of 15 companies chosen to pitch at SXSW’s 2016 TechCo’s StartUp Night, it was a finalist for TechCo’s StartUp of the Year.

-Robert A. George is an editorial writer and blogger.
-He is an editorial board member of The New York Daily News, and published in the New York Post, the Huffington Post, and the National Review, among others.
+Robert A. George is a member of the Bloomberg Opinion editorial board.
+He has previously been published in the New York Daily News, the New York Post, the Huffington Post, and the National Review, among others.